How To Open A Dispensary In New Jersey

 On Monday February 22nd, 2021, the state legislature and later Governor Phil Murphy approved a series of bills that regulate the sale of recreational cannabis to anyone over the age of 21.
 This was preceded by the passing of a constitutional amendment on November 3rd, 2020 in which New Jersey voters voted overwhelmingly in favor of legalization.
 Here’s why:

 - In a most recent survey, 61% of New Jersey residents were in favor of legalization.

-- New Jersey has been hit particularly hard by cov-id plummeting tax revenue and increasing costs associated at the same time.
-Even before cov-id, there were state tax revenue issues.
+- New Jersey has been hit particularly hard by COVID-19 plummeting tax revenue and increasing costs associated at the same time.
+Even before COVID-19, there were state tax revenue issues.
 These challenges will put even more pressure on the state to find ways to gain more tax revenue.
-NJ Marijuana legalization could provide hundreds of millions in tax revenue.
+NJ Marijuana legalization could provide hundreds of millions of dollars in tax revenue.

 - Criminal justice reform has never been more popular.
 This puts even more pressure on the state to legalize than ever before.

-This effort for full legalization is preceded by the Jake Honig Compassionate Use Medical Cannabis Act which New Jersey Governor Phil Murphy signed into law in July of 2019.
+The first recent effort toward marijuana legalization was the Jake Honig Compassionate Use Medical Cannabis Act which New Jersey Governor Phil Murphy signed into law in July of 2019.
 The bill intended to create affordable and accessible cannabis medical treatment for those that need it most.
 This includes:

-- Allowing physician assistants and advanced practicing nurses to prescribe patients marijuana
+- Allowing physician’s assistants and advanced practicing nurses to prescribe patients marijuana

 - Authorize patients to be treated for up to 1 year